-Don Cheadle takes on the thorniest aspect of climate change in the US – the passionate political conflict between science and religion, red states and blue.
-In Texas, Cheadle meets a climate scientist who is also an evangelical – and whose husband is a minister – and introduces us to Texans who lost their jobs after drought eviscerated the cattle herds, resulting in closed meatpacking plants and devastated communities.
+Don Cheadle takes on the thorniest aspect of climate change in the US - the passionate political conflict between science and religion, red states and blue.
+In Texas, Cheadle meets climate scientist Katharine Hayhoe who is an Evangelical Christian - her husband is a minister - and introduces us to Texans who lost their jobs after drought eviscerated the cattle herds, resulting in closed meatpacking plants and devastated communities.

 We join Tom Friedman in Turkey, planning a dangerous foray into war-torn Syria, where the recent revolution came on the heels of the worst drought in the nation's history, displacing rural farmers into cities by the thousands.
 Friedman highlights the geopolitical implications of drought and climate change, warning that the rest of us will not remain immune to conflicts arising out of food and water insecurity.
 Another drought, starting last year, is likely to exacerbate bad conditions and the ongoing humanitarian crisis as it has debilitated food production.